 During the month of February, everyone can choose their favourite trees by voting online at www.treeoftheyear.org.
 Every year, winners are celebrated in Brussels, in a cultural and festive evening bringing together tree lovers, decision-makers, environmentalists, landowners, and national organisers.
 Daniel CALLEJA-CRESPO, Director General for Environment at the European Commission addressed participants and said, “The European Tree of the Year initiative has an important role to play in showcasing Europe's wonderful diversity and fostering shared values among European citizens.
 Every year, thousands of Europeans take part, demonstrating their common connection to the natural environment."

-Winners 2019 : The Almond Tree in Hungary :
+Winner 2019 : The Almond Tree of the Snowy Hills in Pécs, Hungary :

 Winner 2017 : Polish Oak Jozef : Oak Józef gave shelter to two Jewish brothers during World War II, who used its hollow trunk as a hideout.